HIPAA Privacy Rules

 The purpose of HIPAA’s privacy rules is to safeguard “Protected Health Information” that is shared between hospitals, doctors’ offices, and health plans.
 The HIPAA Privacy Rules give Plan participants more control over their health information, limit the use and release of health or claim records, and establish appropriate safeguards to protect the privacy of health information.
-The Seafarers Health and Benefits Plan Notice of Privacy Practices is available on this site (see links at left).
+The Seafarers Health and Benefits Plan Notice of Privacy Practices is available on this site (see links below).

 The notice/forms linked on the bottom half of this page have been drafted to meet the needs of Plan participants with regard to some of the newly adopted Plan procedures and practices.
 These forms are intended to assist you with regard to the processing of medical claims.
 Please feel free to download them for your use or the use of your family members.

 SHBP Authorization to Release Health Information to Port Official (PDF)

 SHBP Power of Attorney for Health Care Claims (PDF)

 SHBP Request to Inspect and/or Copy Protected Health Information (PDF)

 SHBP Request for an Accounting of Disclosures of Protected Health Information (PDF)

 SHBP Request for Restrictions on Use and Disclosure of Protected Health Information (PDF)